typsy-dev/documentation/README.md

 # Integrating with Typsy
-There are many ways to integrate with Typsy and sometimes the choice of options can be a bit confusing.
+There are a variety of options to integrate with Typsy and sometimes the choices can be a bit confusing.
 The good news is that the process is typically simple and quick and we are here to help make it happen.

-The following document explains the three items you need to cover:
-1. Member account management - how you create accounts for your users in the Typsy system
-2. Signing into Typsy - how your members/users/staff will sign into Typsy
-3. Accessing Typsy content/training - how your members/users/staff will access our library of content and the (optional) training assigned to them.
+### Choose integration approach
+In summary, you connect via either:
+1. LTI
+2. Typsy Web Player
+3. Typsy LMS API

+Each of these approaches are detailed below.

 ### Integration overview
-https://docs.google.com/document/d/1vv0EgVPCiCUX15xJEFbs0elN80CzUsri1OvxBgrI4oU/edit?usp=sharing
+Any integration with Typsy requires that you support three key functions:
+1. Member account management - how you create accounts for your users in the Typsy system (even if they never leave your learning management system)
+2. Signing into Typsy - how your members/users/staff will sign into Typsy (all users have the option of accessing Typsy directly to discover all the Typsy content)
+3. Accessing Typsy content/training - how your members/users/staff will access our library of content and the (optional) training assigned to them (how the Typsy Content will be presented).

+All of the integration approaches enable you to complete three key functions

+The following document provides an overview of how integrations with Typsy work: https://docs.google.com/document/d/1vv0EgVPCiCUX15xJEFbs0elN80CzUsri1OvxBgrI4oU/edit?usp=sharing

 # Integration options
-The following sections detail some of the specific integration options covered in the 'Integration Overview'.
+The following sections detail the specific integration options covered in the 'Integration Overview'.

 ## LTI
 Utilizing the Learning Tools Interoperability (LTI) standard is a common, robust and simple approach supported by many Learning Management Systems (LMS).
+This approach is typically the best way to integrate with Typsy.

 ### Moodle
 Documentation on how to setup LTI in Moodle - https://docs.google.com/document/d/1px34Gz59wV716BVvLpp7BAh7k22K-YgCQAj_eosY4f0/edit?usp=sharing